Description

 Week 1-4: Start at 3mg to assess tolerance Week 5-8: Increase to 4.5mg if well-tolerated Week 9-12: Increase to 6mg (standard maintenance) Week 13+: Consider 9mg if severe obesity and good tolerability

-- Elderly Subjects: Start with standard 3mg, monitor closely for tolerability
+- Elderly Subjects: Start with standard 3mg, track closely for tolerability

-- Renal Impairment: No dose adjustment needed (peptide metabolism, not renal)
+- Renal Impairment: No dose adjustment needed (peptide body function, not renal)

-- Hepatic Impairment: Use with caution, monitor liver enzymes
+- Hepatic Impairment: Use with caution, track liver enzymes

-- Diabetics: May need to reduce other diabetes medications to prevent hypoglycemia
+- Diabetics: May need to reduce other diabetes drugs to prevent hypoglycemia

-- Non-Diabetics: Standard dosing, monitor for hypoglycemia if fasting
+- Non-Diabetics: Standard dosing, track for hypoglycemia if fasting

 - Standard: Once weekly, same day each week